Infant and Convertible Car Seats

 How long should my child remain rear facing?

-Car seat regulations very from state to state – some even have specific laws regarding how long your child must stay rear-facing.
+Car seat regulations vary from state to state – some even have specific laws regarding how long your child must stay rear-facing.
 Before making the switch, consult your local laws and talk to your pediatrician if it’s time to make the move from rear-facing to forward-facing.

 Where is the safest place for my car seat?